Development Memo

 -

-- Don’t reduce terms during elaboration
+Over-reduction - Don’t reduce terms during elaboration

 - Don’t reduce terms when adding to context